-Direct Component Funds ("Bucket 1"): Seven percent of these funds will be directly allocated to counties affected in Florida (5.25 percent to the eight disproportionately affected counties in the Panhandle from Escambia to Wakulla counties; and 1.75 percent to the non-disproportionately impacted Gulf Coastal counties).
-To receive funds under the Direct Component, each county is required to submit a Multiyear Implementation Plan, subject to review by the U.S. Department of the Treasury, detailing the county's plan to expend funds for a set of publicly vetted projects and goals (FDEP 2016g).
+Direct Component Funds ("Bucket 1"): Thirty-five percent of the funds in the Trust Fund will be split evenly among the five Gulf States.
+Florida's seven percent of these funds will be directly allocated to 23 Gulf Coast counties in Florida (5.25 percent to the eight disproportionately affected counties in the Panhandle from Escambia to Wakulla counties; and 1.75 percent to the 15 non-disproportionately impacted Gulf Coastal counties - Jefferson to Monroe counties).
+To receive funds under the Direct Component, each county is required to submit a Multiyear Implementation Plan, subject to review by the U.S. Department of the Treasury, detailing the county's plan to expend funds for a set of publicly vetted projects and goals (FDEP 2016b).

-Comprehensive Plan Component ("Bucket 2"): A portion of RESTORE funds will go toward projects with a wider geographic benefit (multiple states).
-These projects are selected by the Gulf Coast Ecosystem Restoration Council, which includes the five Gulf States and six federal agencies.
+Comprehensive Plan Component ("Bucket 2"): The Gulf Coast Ecosystem Restoration Council, which includes the five Gulf States and six federal agencies, is charged with developing and implementing a Comprehensive Plan for the Gulf Coast Region.
 Projects can be submitted by the Council members and federally recognized Native American tribes.

 Spill Impact Component ("Bucket 3"): Each of the five Gulf states will receive these funds to implement a State Expenditure Plan.
 In Florida, this plan is being developed through the Gulf Consortium, which was created by inter-local agreement among Florida's 23 Gulf Coast counties.
+Once developed and approved by the Governor, the State Expenditure Plan shall be submitted by the Governor to the RESTORE Council for its review and approval.
 Projects will be submitted by each of the 23 counties on Florida's Gulf Coast.